-- (1) An actuarial certification prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement that, if the requested rate schedule increase is implemented, and the underlying assumptions, which reflect moderately adverse conditions, are realized, no future rate schedule increases are anticipated; - (b) A statement that the rate schedule increase filing is in compliance with the requirements of these standards; - (c) A statement that the rate schedules submitted are those to which the information in the actuarial memorandum applies; and
+- (1) Include an actuarial certification prepared, dated and signed by a member of the Academy of Actuaries who provides the information shall be included and shall provide at least the following information: - (a) A statement that, if the requested rate schedule increase is implemented, and the underlying assumptions, which reflect moderately adverse conditions, are realized, no future rate schedule increases are anticipated; - (b) A statement that the rate schedule increase filing is in compliance with the requirements of these standards; - (c) A statement that the rate schedules submitted are those to which the information in the actuarial memorandum applies; and - (d) If the rate schedule increase submitted applies to a modified rate schedule, a statement that: - (i) If the policy form is still being sold, the rate schedule following the rate increase continues to comply with the requirements for a modified rate schedule as set forth in § 2.B(6); or - (ii) If the policy form is no longer being sold, the rate schedule following the rate increase complies with all of the requirements for a modified rate schedule as set forth in § 2.B(6) except § 2.B(6)(d)(i) and (ii).

-Drafting Note: The inclusion of both 4.C(1)(a) and 4.C(1)(c) above is intended to preclude the ability of the Interstate Insurance Product Regulation Commission and the company to agree, independently of the actuary's certification, to a rate schedule increase other than that to which the certification applies.
+Drafting Note: The inclusion of both § 4.B(1)(a) and § 4.B(1)(c) above is intended to preclude the ability of the Interstate Insurance Product Regulation Commission and the company to agree, independently of the actuary's certification, to a rate schedule increase other than that to which the certification applies.

-- (2) An actuarial memorandum prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall comply with the Actuarial Standards of Practice (in particular ASOP 18) and providing at least the following information with respect to the form as approved for use in Interstate Insurance Product Regulation Commission states: - (a) Lifetime projections of earned premiums and incurred claims based on the filed rate schedule increase and consistent with the requirements of § 3.A(4) and (5) to provide complete experience; and the method and assumptions used in determining the projected values, including a reflection and disclosure of any assumptions that deviate from those used in pricing other policy forms approved by the Interstate Insurance Product Regulation Commission and currently available for sale; - (i) Annual values for the five (5) years preceding and the three (3) years following the projection date shall be provided separately; - (ii) The projections shall include the development of the lifetime loss ratio, unless the rate schedule increase is an exceptional rate schedule increase; - (iii) The projections shall demonstrate compliance with 4.C(3), below; - (iv) For an exceptional rate schedule increase:

-- (I) The projected experience should be limited to the increases in claims expenses attributable to the approved reasons for the exceptional rate schedule increase; and - (II) In the event that the Interstate Insurance Product Regulation Commission determines that there are potential offsets to the higher claims costs associated with the exceptional rate schedule increase, the appropriate net projected experience shall be used; and - (v) The projections shall be based on the expected premium income and claims experience to which the rate increase will be applied with a separate projection for the expected premium income and claims experience to which no rate increase will be applied;
+- (2) An actuarial memorandum prepared, dated and signed by a member of the Academy of Actuaries who provided the information shall be provided and shall comply with the Actuarial Standards of Practice (in particular ASOP 18) and providing at least the following information with respect to the form as approved for use in Interstate Insurance Product Regulation Commission states: - (a) Lifetime projections of earned premiums and incurred claims based on the filed rate schedule increase and consistent with the requirements of § 3.A(4) and (5) to provide complete experience; and the method and assumptions used in determining the projected values, including a reflection and disclosure of any assumptions that deviate from those used in pricing other policy forms approved by the Interstate Insurance Product Regulation Commission and currently available for sale: - (i) Annual values for the five (5) years preceding and the three (3) years following the projection date shall be provided separately; - (ii) The projections shall include the development of the lifetime loss ratio, unless the rate schedule increase is an exceptional rate schedule increase; - (iii) The projections shall demonstrate compliance with § 4.B(3), below; - (iv) For an exceptional rate schedule increase: - (I) The projected experience should be limited to the increases in claims expenses attributable to the approved reasons for the exceptional rate schedule increase; and - (II) In the event that the Interstate Insurance Product Regulation Commission determines that there are potential offsets to the higher claims costs associated with the exceptional rate schedule increase, the appropriate net projected experience shall be used; and - (v) The projections shall be based on the expected premium income and claims experience to which the rate increase will be applied with a separate projection for the expected premium income and claims experience to which no rate increase will be applied;